 Whether or not you will have the right to file a claim after suffering airbag-related injuries will depend on the nature of the accident.
 If the airbag performed as it reasonably should have in an accident, you generally will not have grounds for a defective product lawsuit.
 If it experienced an issue or malfunction that caused or contributed to your injuries, however, the airbag manufacturer might be liable for your damages.

 A common example of a defective airbag is Takata’s exploding airbags.
 The airbag manufacturer Takata recalled roughly 56 million defective airbags due to a defect that is causing them to explode when deployed.
-Long-term exposure to heat and humidity can cause a breakdown of the propellent in these defective airbags.
-Upon deployment, the propellent can burn too quickly and create too much force, causing the airbag to explode.
+Long-term exposure to heat and humidity can cause a breakdown of the propellant in these defective airbags.
+Upon deployment, the propellant can burn too quickly and create too much force, causing the airbag to explode.
 Defective Takata airbags have caused at least 250 injuries and 16 deaths in the U.S. alone.

 Bringing a product liability cause of action against an airbag manufacturer could result in payment for your related past and future damages.
 The manufacturer of the defective device could be strictly liable for your medical costs, pain and suffering, lost wages, property damages, and other losses.
 Your attorney will not need to establish proof of negligence in a strict product liability claim.
 You could receive a settlement or jury verdict in the amount you deserve for the economic and noneconomic damages you suffered due to the defective airbag without needing to prove fault.